tobiaswright/pocket-api/README.md

 	//returns request_token
 })

-// Once you have you have recieved you request token, you have to send you user to the getPocket site
+// Once you have you have received you request token, you have to send you user to the getPocket site
 // It must also include a redirect URL, example:
 // https://getpocket.com/auth/authorize?request_token=YOUR_REQUEST_TOKEN&redirect_uri=YOUR_REDIRECT_URI
 // Please refer to the getPocket API site